c-tek/vyos/docs/user/vyos-installation.md

-# VyOS API Installation Guide
+# VyOS API Installation & Getting Started Guide (2025)

-This guide provides step-by-step instructions for installing and configuring the VyOS API.
+This guide will help you install, configure, and use the VyOS API, even if you have minimal technical experience.

 ---

 ## Prerequisites
+- Linux server (Debian/Ubuntu recommended)
-- Python 3.12+
+- Python 3.12 or newer
 - pip (Python package manager)
 - VyOS router (tested with 1.4+)
-- Linux server (Debian/Ubuntu recommended)
-- (Optional) systemd for service management
+- (Optional) systemd for running as a service

 ---